stuartw843/flow-demo-android/README.md

    - Connect your Android device to your computer via USB
    - Allow USB debugging when prompted on your device
    - Your device should appear in Android Studio's device dropdown menu

+### Setting as Default Assistant

+To set Flow Assistant as your default digital assistant on the latest Android phones:

+1. Go to your device's Settings
+2. Scroll down and tap on "Apps" or "Applications"
+3. Tap on "Default apps" or "Choose default apps"
+4. Look for "Digital assistant app" or "Default digital assistant app"
+5. Select "Flow Assistant" from the list of available assistants
+6. Optional: Enable "Use while device is locked" if you want to access the assistant from the lock screen

+Note: The exact steps might vary slightly depending on your Android device manufacturer and version.

 ## Speechmatics Flow Integration